undecaf/typo3-in-a-box/README.md

-Unless the container was started already with `--env MODE=xdebug` or [host environment variable](#host-environment-variables) `T3_MODE=xdebug`, this mode needs to be activated now:
+Unless the container was started already with `--env MODE=xdebug` or [host environment variable](#host-environment-variables) `T3_MODE=xdebug`, XDebug mode needs to be activated now:

 ```bash
 $ t3 env MODE=xdebug
 ```

-Now everything is ready to start a XDebug session.
+Now everything is ready to start an XDebug session.

 ---